Maccabi Tel Aviv B.C.: 1977 FIBA European Champions Cup: "We are on the map!"

 Back home, hundreds of thousands of Israelis celebrated spontaneously in the streets, and 150,000 in Tel Aviv congregated in celebration in what is now Rabin Square.
 Many jumped into its fountain, splashing in water and champagne.
 Recalling the moment, an Israeli quoted in the book From Beirut to Jerusalem told author Thomas Friedman that on one level it was Brody the star basketball player and his teammates beating the Russians, but on another level it was "my grandfather beating them.
 It was our retroactive victory over the Cossacks."

 The FIBA European Champions Cup Finals were played in Belgrade, Yugoslavia, on 7 April 1977.
 Yugoslavia was a Non-Aligned country that supported Palestine, and with which Israel did not have diplomatic relations, and the El Al plane that brought the Maccabi Tel Aviv players over to it for the game, was the first Israeli plane ever allowed to land there.

 The Israelis were pitted against the highly favored Mobilgirgi Varese, the champions of Italy's top league.
 Mobilgirgi Varese had beaten the Israelis twice that year, and had beaten them in the European-wide second-tier level FIBA European Cup Winners' Cup (FIBA Saporta Cup) Finals, ten years earlier, when Brody first started playing for Maccabi Tel Aviv.
 Back in Israel, the entire country watched the game on television.

 Maccabi Tel Aviv went on to defeat Mobilgirgi Varese by one point, 78–77, in the FIBA European Champions Cup Finals.
 Brody, as the team's captain, received the FIBA European Cup trophy from FIBA's Secretary General, and lifted it over his head.
 Jim Boatwright was the game's leading scorer, with 26 points.

 It was Israel's first FIBA European Champions Cup title, in the 23-nation league.
 It was also the first time that Israel had won a championship of that caliber in any sport, and was, at the time, Israel's greatest achievement in international sports.
 The victory greatly lifted the spirit and morale of the country.
 In Israel, 200,000 people gathered to celebrate in Israel's National Park, and the event was celebrated as a national holiday.
 When the team returned home, it found 150,000 Israelis waiting for it.

 1980s

 1 FIBA European Champions Cup (EuroLeague), 1 FIBA Intercontinental Cup, 10 Israeli League championships, 8 Israeli Cups.

 A golden era of the Maccabi Tel Aviv ball club.
-Throughout the 1970s and 1980s, Maccabi dominated the Israeli Basketball Super League, winning all 20 league championships in a row.
+Throughout the 1970s and 1980s, Maccabi dominated the Israeli Basketball Super League, winning all 20 league championships consecutively.
 Winning the FIBA European Champions Cup (EuroLeague) title in 1981, and reaching the FIBA European Champions Cup Finals for four more times, in 1982, 1987, 1988, and 1989.
 Miki Berkovich 1971–75, and 1976–88, Motti Aroesti 1974–88, Doron Jamchi 1985–96 and 1999–2000, Kevin Magee 1984–90, Lou Silver 1975–85, Ken Barlow 1987–90, Aulcie Perry 1976–85, and LaVon Mercer 1988–95 were the superstars of that Maccabi run.